How Long Do You Have to File a Medical Malpractice Claim in Indiana?

 There is no question that “time is of the essence” when you file a lawsuit based on medical malpractice.
 Not only do you need to act in a timely manner, but also there can be real benefits for an attorney getting involved very early after the act of malpractice.
 Early action can help build strong evidence to support your medical malpractice lawsuit.

-With over 15 years of litigation experience, Indianapolis medical malpractice attorney Kelley J. Johnson has the skill and knowledge to hold negligent healthcare providers accountable for the physical, emotional and financial harm they caused a patient.
+With nearly 20 years of litigation experience, Indianapolis medical malpractice attorney Kelley J. Johnson has the skill and knowledge to hold negligent healthcare providers accountable for the physical, emotional and financial harm they caused a patient.

 To schedule a free and confidential review of your case, call the Law Office of Kelley J. Johnson in Indianapolis today at our toll-free number or fill out our online contact form.